">

 Safety Reminders

-• Wear hearing protection in loud areas.
+• Wear appropriate hearing protection in high-noise areas.

 Ask the Crew